leangjia/blender_docs/trunk/blender_docs/manual/render/eevee/light_probes/irradiance_volumes.rst

 ================

 Influence
-   Show the influence bounds in the 3D View.
+   Show the influence bounds in the 3D Viewport.
 The inner sphere is where the falloff starts.

 Clipping
-   Show the clipping distance in the 3D View.
+   Show the clipping distance in the 3D Viewport.